In 2006, we placed Ilana Zafran Walden at Umoja Student Development Corporation in Chicago, where she continued to work for over a decade.

 “Avodah taught me the importance of acknowledging complex realities and that we are rarely going to find answers, but instead more questions.
 I was and still am able to form deep and meaningful relationships with the population I work with because of what Avodah taught me about how to be an ally and the importance of doing this work with intention and an open heart.”

-As the COO of Umoja, Ilana has moved from her initial direct service work, and has to think on a larger scale about how to advance structural change in Chicago.
+As the COO of Umoja, Ilana moved from her initial direct service work, and had to think on a larger scale about how to advance structural change in Chicago.
 She realized that one of the biggest ways she could work for a more just world was to create the supports and conditions needed for others to do that work.
 So she invests her energy and time in mentoring, coaching, and supervising the next generation of leaders, including Avodah Corps Members.
+Ilana is now the Director of the Chicago Student Success Initiative for Chicago Public Schools.

 Ilana credits Avodah with more than just her career path.
 Ilana found a new connection to Judaism through the pluralistic Avodah community.
 According to her, “Avodah that has been the most influential factor in cultivating my Jewish identity as an adult.
 The networks within the program and the alumni community kept me involved.
 Without Avodah, I don’t know that I’d have a Jewish connection.”